REVEALER: Reinforcement-Guided Visual Reasoning for Element-Level Text-Image Alignment Evaluation: Experiments

 \subsection{Analyses}

-\textbf{Comparison with RL-based Visual Reasoning Methods.} We compare \textsc{Revealer} against representative RL-based MLLMs, including Chain-of-Focus~\cite{cof}, ViLaSR~\cite{vilasr}, Vision-R1~\cite{visionr1}, and Q-Insight~\cite{qinsight}.
-As shown in Table~\ref{tab:rl_comparison}, our method establishes a superior trade-off between alignment accuracy and computational efficiency. \textbf{Accuracy.} Existing iterative methods (Chain-of-Focus, ViLaSR) suffer from error propagation during multi-turn interactions, while Q-Insight focuses more on the global image quality score.
-By anchoring reasoning to specific elements via a structured paradigm, \textsc{Revealer} mitigates these issues, surpassing the strongest baseline (Q-Insight) by significant margins of \textbf{+3.4\%} and \textbf{+4.1\%} SRCC on RichHF and GenAI-Bench, respectively. \textbf{Efficiency.} Unlike baselines that require multiple forward passes for visual resampling or unconstrained reasoning generation, \textsc{Revealer} integrates localization and reasoning into a single cohesive pass.
-This streamlined architecture reduces inference time to \textbf{1.2s--1.6s} per sample, representing a significant efficiency gain over preceding RL-based methods.
+\textbf{Performance Across Different Element Categories.} We evaluate alignment performance across different categories in EvalMuse-40K.
+As shown in Figure \ref{fig:acc}, our model (Qwen3-VL-8B-instruct) achieves superior performance, particularly in concrete categories like \textit{counting} and \textit{location}, validating the effectiveness of the structured \textbf{grounding–reasoning–conclusion} paradigm.

-\textbf{Element-wise Analysis and Strict Grounding Strategy.} We evaluate alignment performance across different categories in EvalMuse-40K.
-As shown in Figure \ref{fig:acc}, our model (Qwen2.5-VL-8B-instruct) achieves superior performance, particularly in concrete categories like \textit{counting} and \textit{location}, validating the effectiveness of the structured \textbf{grounding–reasoning–conclusion} paradigm.
-To further address the challenge of localizing abstract concepts, we propose a \textbf{Strict Grounding Strategy} by elevating the confidence threshold of Grounding DINO ($\gamma=0.35 \to 0.55$).
-This encourages the output of empty lists (\texttt{[]}) when visual evidence is ambiguous, preventing grounding error propagation.
-Crucially, during data curation, when an empty box list is generated, we explicitly instruct GPT-4o to derive the reasoning $r_i$ based on the global image context rather than specific regions.
+\textbf{Effect of Strict Grounding Strategy.} To further address the challenge of localizing abstract concepts, we propose a \textit{Strict Grounding Strategy} by elevating the confidence threshold of Grounding DINO ($\gamma=0.35 \to 0.55$).
+This encourages the output of empty box lists (\texttt{[]}) when visual evidence is ambiguous, which prevents grounding error propagation and encourages the model to switch to global reasoning for abstract concepts.
 As detailed in Table~\ref{tab:abstract_analysis}, this strategy increases the Empty Box Rate for abstract elements (Group B) from $12.4\%$ to $53.0\%$ while preserving precision for concrete ones (Group A).
-This adaptive ``refusal-to-ground'' mechanism yields a substantial \textbf{+4.2\%} accuracy gain on abstract attributes.
+This strict Grounding mechanism yields a substantial \textbf{+4.2\%} accuracy gain on abstract attributes.